Published by CTBC Director on 22 Dec 2010 at 07:57 am

 Congratulations, Colorado - the legal-establishment special-interest groups that spent so much time and money this Fall (violating campaign finance laws in the process) telling you that our state’s judicial system is “nationally recognized” were right (in that statement) after all.

-For those of us who would like to see Colorado’s judiciary reformed and recognized for upholding the Constitution and individual rights, we would appreciate your continued support - comments (Sound Off!) and contributions are still needed.
-Freedom isn’t free -nor is it always easy to be a Citizen, not a subject.
+For those of us who would like to see Colorado’s judiciary reformed and recognized for upholding the Constitution and individual rights, we would appreciate your continued support – your comments (Sound Off!) and contributions are still needed.

 Ultimately, though - it’s worth the effort.